See the epic cosplay and behind-the-scenes moments you missed from Comic-Con

 Kevin Sullivan/Orange County Register via Getty Images

-Cosplayers pose while dressed as the White Queen and Queen of Hearts outside Comic-Con
+Cosplayers pose while dressed as the White Queen and Queen of Hearts outside of Comic-Con

 Mario Tama/Getty Images